NAPA Sends Letter of Support for Surface Reauthorization Act of 2021

 CONSOLIDATED APPROPRIATIONS ACT SUMMARY

-Legislation is complex, read our team's summary of the INVEST Act, from June 3, 2020, to get the highlights.
+Legislation is complex, read our team's summary of the INVEST Act, passed out of the House on July 1, 2021, to get the highlights.

 Great American Outdoors Act